-Three members of the Board shall be permitted to attend, while on-duty, meetings of the Board of Directors (every two weeks; 8:00 am - 1:00 pm) and General Membership meetings (normally scheduled on the third Tuesday and Wednesday of every other month; 7:00 - 10:00 pm).
-Additional members of the Board may be permitted to attend under these arrangements on condition that Local 145 provides relief for them.
+Three members of the Board shall be permitted to attend, while on-duty, meetings of the Board of Directors (once a month, generally from 8:00 a.m. - 5:00 p.m.; or every two weeks, 8:00 a.m. - 1:00 p.m.) and General Membership meetings (normally scheduled on the third Tuesday from 7:00 p.m. - 10:00 p.m.) and third Wednesday of every other month from 8:30 a.m. - 11:30 a.m.Additional members of the Board may be permitted to attend under these arrangements on condition that Local 145 provides relief for them.
+Effective July 1, 2002, Board members working an overtime shift will be released without pay for the eight (8) hours of the board meeting (or 4 hours if the meeting frequency is two times per month), and will be allowed to return to the station to work the remainder of the shift.
 7. Local 145 officers and board members may be granted use of City facilities for meetings, provided space can be made available without interfering with the City's needs.